-Amendments to PFRS 1 - Subsidiary as a first-time adopter
+Amendments to PFRS 1, Subsidiary as a first-time adopter

 The amendment provides additional relief to a subsidiary which becomes a first-time adopter later than its parent in respect of accounting for cumulative translation differences.
-As a result of the amendment, a subsidiary that uses the exemption in PFRS 1:D16 (a) can now also elect to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to PFRS Standards, if no adjustments were made for consolidation procedures and for the effects of the business combination in which the parent acquired the subsidiary.
+As a result of the amendment, subsidiary that the exemption a uses PFRS 1:D16 (a) can now also elect to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to PFRS Standards, if no adjustments were made for consolidation procedures and for the effects of the business combination in which the parent acquired the subsidiary.
 A similar election is available to an associate or joint venture that uses the exemption in PFRS 1:D16 (a).

-The amendment is effective for annual periods beginning on or after 1 January 2022, with early application permitted.
+The amendment is effective for annual periods beginning on or after January 1, 2022, with early application permitted.

-Amendments to PFRS 9 - Fees in the '10 per cent' test for derecognition of financial liabilities
+Amendments to PFRS 9, Fees in the '10 per cent' test for derecognition of financial liabilities